 The GlassMaster LT controller is designed with the beginning fuser in mind.
-It is important to have a good general understanding of the principals of glass before programming your kiln.
-Therefore we recommend reading the General Firing Guidelines section of this manual before programming the kiln.
+It is however important to have a good general understanding of the principals of glass before programming your kiln.
+Therefore we recommend reading the General Firing Guidelines section of the manual before programming the kiln.

-STEP 1 - START IN IDLE STATE
+STEP 1 - START IN IDLE MODE

-To start programming the kiln must be in an IdLE state.
-This can be verified by the display alternating between the current temperature and the message IdLE.
+To start programming the kiln must be in IDLE Mode.
+This can be verified by the display alternating between the current temperature reading and the message IdLE.
 When the kiln is first plugged in it will read "PF" indicating that there was a power interruption.
-To return to IDLE Mode Press
+To return to IDLE Mode Press •

-Press O once you are in IDLE Mode to begin the programming process.
+Press while in IDLE to begin the programming process.